mystis666/First-steps-and-projects/README.md

 # First-steps-and-projects
-Trying my nand and python and visualization
+Trying my hand at python and visualization